Best Water for Brewing Tea and Coffee You Should Try

 Tea

-Referred as purified water, it add chemicals like iodine, fluoride, and chlorine for purifying.
+Referred to as purified water, chemicals like iodine, fluoride, and chlorine are added to purify it.

-Water in it's purest structure comprise of just hydrogen and oxygen particles.
+Water, in its purest structure, comprises just hydrogen and oxygen particles.

-So the word purified refers more about the process than the end result.
+So, the word purified refers more to the process than the result.

-This is the reason you see them marked as "purified water" rather than "pure water" .
+This is why you see them marked as "purified water" rather than "pure water."

-More often than not the purification process incorporates the filtered cycle subsequent to adding the chemicals.
+More often than not, the purification process incorporates the filtered cycle after adding the chemicals.

 Coffee